Side menu - quick search bar for popular catergories

 24'6 Feet 1986 Custom Built Sport Racer

 Hull built by Gerard Longtin.
 Cabin and decks completed 1986 by Andress Boat Works in Ontario.
 The hull has two ¼” layers of moulded mahogany plywood using an epoxied saturation technique.
 Decks and interior are solid mahogany.
 It has a modified vee hull, cuddy cabin and seating for six.
 Inboard gas engine has a downdraft carburetor and flame arrestor.
 The instrument panel has a tachometer, temperature, oil pressure, volt, speedometer and fuel gauges.
 It has a custom wood steering wheel and a single lever throttle control with trim tab functions.
 The boat has always been sheltered during ownership.
 In 2017 a light sanding and a fresh coat of varnish was applied, the hull was also touched up and regular engine maintenance was performed.
 Ready for the boating season.
 A “Marine Condition and Valuation Survey” was carried out April 12, 2016 and is available for review for those expressing interest.
+Complete with a cover and custom fitted trailer.

 20 Feet Century Sea Maid